-Cara joined CAST in 2018 as a User Experience & Instructional Designer to help create intuitive experiences for educators and students interfacing with technology.
+Cara joined CAST in 2018 and is a Senior User Experience & Instructional Designer, helping to create intuitive experiences for educators and students interfacing with technology.

 Cara’s dedication to school reform was propelled by her experience as a founding student of the Francis W. Parker Charter Essential School — established by and rooted in the pedagogy of Dr. Theodore Sizer.
 Carrying forward the tenets of Essential Schools and championing progressive education has been a throughline in Cara’s work ever since.